LibCompanion/Companion/README.md

 # Dependencies

-Following dependencies are needed to build libCompanion.
+Following dependencies are needed to build Companion.

 * OpenCV Version 3.X
 * Cuda 8 (Cuda 9 is currently not supported) to use Cuda features.